 Unknown – the number of datasets for which a status cannot be determined for any reason.

-The possibilities for each dataset’s status are listed in Table C-3-2 below along with their definitions.
+The possibilities for each dataset’s status are listed in Table 4 below along with their definitions.

 Data Server content tables

 The detailed tables in each Report are arranged by data server – each separate data server or dataset data source within the System Database has its own separate table listing all datasets by content type (as reported in the “Content” field in the report header) and S-100 Product Specification order.